gmcginnis/gmcginnis.github.io/cv.markdown

 NASA/IPAC Teacher Archive Research Program | San Jose, CA & Pasadena, CA
 (<i>2015 – December 2016</i>)

+## Projects
+Paideia Class: On the History and Science of Chili Peppers
+(<i>December 2021 – January 2022</i>)
+Paideia is Reed College's annual festival of learning, in which members of the Reed community are invited to participate in or lead classes and workshops about their passions.
+For the 2022 festival, I independently researched and presented a one hour lecture and corresponding slides on the history of and science behind chili peppers.
+The full slideshow is available [here](https://docs.google.com/presentation/d/16QJPCU1U0f8onAu8jFBmXnCjta7BoXPktoh5Kg8r9UE/edit?usp=sharing).

 ## Skills
 R (_language, R Studio, tidyverse, Shiny, Git/GitHub integration_)
 Intermediate experience with LaTeX (_language, collaboration via Overleaf, BibTeX integration_)